-The next section of this window displays historical information about the quality of the cellular WAN connection during each logging period.
-The router has standard intervals, such as the previous 24 hours and last week, and also includes information one user-defined interval.
+The middle part of this page displays information about mobile signal quality, transferred data and number of connections for all the SIM cards (for each period).
+The router has standard intervals, such as the previous 24 hours and last week, and also period starting with Accounting Start defined for the MWAN module.